Arizona Guard element, AATC lead assessment to provide military support to civil authorities

 |0

-This work, Arizona Guard element, AATC lead assessment to provide military support to civil authorities [Image 4 of 4], by Maj.
+This work, Arizona Guard element, AATC lead assessment to provide military support to civil authorities, by Maj.
 Angela Walz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Arizona Guard element, AATC lead assessment to provide military support to civil authorities

 LEAVE A COMMENT